 The opening hours for the Imperial City of Hue is from 8:00am-5:30pm Friday to Wednesday.

-How To Get To The Imperial City Of Hue
+How To Get To The Imperial City From Hue City Centre

 What To Wear To The Imperial City of Hue

 I was honestly not sure what to wear when I was visiting the Imperial City of Hue.
-Coming from Thailand where I am use to covering up when visiting religious and important buildings, I thought it would be necessary to cover up the shoulders and knees.
-Though, this proved irrelevant as people were wearing shorts and singlets with no worries.
+Coming from Thailand where I was used to covering up when visiting religious and important buildings, I thought it would be necessary to cover up the shoulders and knees.
+Though, this proved irrelevant as people were wearing shorts and singlets everywhere with no worries.